4) Divorce in the Bible

 Principles about divorce:

-• The ideal is permanence: Work tirelessly to preserve your marriage.
+• The ideal is permanence: Dedicate yourself actively to preserving your marriage.

 • Divorce is a concession, not God’s desire: He hates divorce, but allows it in extreme cases.